programminghistorian/ph-submissions/en/drafts/originals/natural-language-inference-historical-text.md

 This lesson uses two models, each for a different purpose:

 - [Sentence-BERT (all-mpnet-base-v2)](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) for embeddings.
-It produces 768-dimensional vectors optimized for semantic similarity and works well on mixed legal, political, and economic language.
+It produces 768-dimensional vectors optimized for semantic similarity and works well on mixed legal, political, and economic language.[^12]

 - [DeBERTa NLI (v2.0)](https://huggingface.co/MoritzLaurer/deberta-v3-large-zeroshot-v2.0) for zero-shot classification.
-It is tuned for entailment tasks and performs strongly when labels are expressed as explicit hypotheses.[^25]
+It is tuned for entailment tasks and performs strongly when labels are expressed as explicit hypotheses.[^13]

 When choosing models for your own historical corpus, consider:

 - Does the model's training data overlap with your domain?
-A general-purpose model may lack specialized vocabulary, while a domain-specific model trained on modern legal text may not understand nineteenth-century usage of terms like "alien."
+A general-purpose model may lack specialized vocabulary, while a domain-specific model trained on modern legal text may not understand nineteenth-century usage of terms like "alien."[^14]
 - Is the model designed for your task?
 Use sentence embedding models for similarity comparisons and NLI-fine-tuned models for zero-shot classification.
 - Test with known examples.
 Pass excerpts where you already know the expected result and check whether the model's output aligns with your domain knowledge.